 Many businesses opt to skip such training, save the money, and delve right into international business thinking that they will do just fine in a global world where many aspects of business are the same everywhere.
 However, this has cost many companies dearly, even the large corporations of this planet that should have known better.

-Let me give you an example of a disastrous failed merger due to a lack of intercultural training and cross-cultural competence:
+Let me give you an example of a disastrously failed merger due to a lack of intercultural training and cross-cultural competence:

 Daimler-Benz / Chrysler Corp.
 At the time of the merger, in May 1998, Chrysler was worth $35 billion.
 Nine years later, when the failure of the merger was announced in May 2007, the private equity group Cerberus bought Chrysler for a mere $7.4 billion.
 Chrysler saved hundreds of thousands of dollars in training to facilitate the merger, which eventually cost them more than $27 billion in equity loss.
 This is one of the biggest and most famous failed international mergers and of epic proportions, but the alleged saving of training, which might only be in the thousands for much smaller companies, are missed opportunities and a guarantee for disaster and failure.